Guide

 auditwalk doctor run --compare-id <compare_id>

-Interprets findings and helps prioritize what likely matters.
-Reserved for paid v0.2 workflow layer.
+Interprets findings and helps prioritize what likely matters in the workflow.

 auditwalk repair plan --doctor-id <doctor_id>